 - Baked Tofu Nuggets

-- 8 small-medium sized red potatoes cut in quarter inch cubes (about 8 cups)
+- 8 small-medium sized red potatoes (about 8 cups or 3.5 lbs of potatoes)

 - 2 Tablespoons fresh chives minced; plus extra for garnish